Skip to main content

 The ampere, or amp (unit symbol: A) is the unit of electrical current.
 One ampere is equal to one coulomb of charge moving past a point in one second.

-Consider the battery shown in Figure 4.1.4.
+Consider the battery shown in Figure 4.1.3.
 The chemical reaction inside the battery causes electrons to move from the positive terminal to the negative terminal, making the negative terminal more negative and the positive terminal more positive.
 This creates a potential difference, or voltage across the battery terminals.

 When the switch is closed, excess electrons will naturally be attracted to the positive terminal and they will migrate through the wire to attempt to equalize the charge.
 This create a flow of electrons that will continue until the chemical reaction is depleted and the battery “dies”.

-Figure 4.1.4.
+Figure 4.1.3.
 The battery creates a voltage to drive current through a circuit.

-Whenever a potential difference exists between two points in a circuit, whether created by a battery, a generator, or some other voltage source, it will drive electrons from the more negative point towards the more positively point.
+Whenever a potential difference exists between two points in a circuit, whether created by a battery, a generator, or some other voltage source, it will drive electrons from the more negative point towards the more positive point.
 This is called electron flow, or electron current.

 This definition of current, sometimes called conventional current for clarity, is the one used by physicists, engineers, and in textbooks.
 You should think of current as positive charge flowing from a positive terminal to a negative terminal, even though, in reality, negatively charged electrons flow in the other direction.